-1. Entry pop-ups.
-They can be overlaying, pinned to the top or bottom website bar, or placed without overlapping the content.
-These pop-ups are believed to be one of the most underestimated pop-up types in online marketing.
-Perhaps, the thing is that they can be really harmful to conversion and strongly distract users from what they planned to do.
+- Entry pop-ups.
+They can be overlaid, pinned to the top or bottom website bar, or placed without content overlapping.
+These pop-ups are considered one of the most underestimated pop-up types in online marketing.
+Perhaps, the thing is that they can be harmful to conversion and strongly distract users from what they plan to do.

-Yet if everything was so simple, pop-ups would have passed into oblivion long ago.
-Nevertheless, they generate quite a good effect based on their unexpected and spontaneous display.
+Yet if everything were so simple, pop-ups would have passed into oblivion long ago.
+Nevertheless, they generate quite a good effect based on unexpected and spontaneous displays.
 When a pop-up suddenly appears, users have no time to think.
-Moreover, they are nudged into the completion of a target action with their desire to learn more about the content hidden behind the transparent pop-up.
-The bet is that the users without hesitation (or even reluctantly but still) will provide their information or use an offer.
+Moreover, they are nudged into the completion of a target action with the desire to learn more about the content hidden behind the transparent pop-up.
+The bet is that the users will provide information or use an offer without hesitation (or even reluctantly but still).

-The effectiveness of such pop-ups largely depends on your message.
+The effectiveness of such pop-ups largely depends on the message.
 Offer something valuable and motivate people to want it.
-For example, a 50% discount on all products is a great trigger which wouldn’t hurt to be shown to all users.
+For example, a 50% discount on all products is a great trigger that wouldn’t hurt to be shown to all users.
 Spice everything with a time limitation, 1-2 fields, and a target action button to ease the pressure created by entry pop-ups.

-2. Click pop-ups.
-They are activated when a user clicks a certain link, image, or word.
-Click pop-ups depend on an action and are the least annoying to users.
-They appear when users kind of want to see them and work really gently without any risk to website conversion.
+- Click pop-ups.
+They activate when a user clicks a link, image, or word.
+Click pop-ups depend on action and are the least annoying to users.
+They appear when users want to see them and work gently without any risk to website conversion.

-In many cases, click pop-ups can substitute landings: they don’t put pressure on users, make them feel like they still control the browsing, and create an atmosphere of comfort and safety.
+In many cases, click pop-ups can substitute landings: they don’t pressure users, make them feel like they still control the browsing, and create an atmosphere of comfort and safety.

-3. Sidebar scroll pop-ups, opt-in bars.
-This type of pop-ups looks the most naturally thanks to its suitable location and timing.
-They are displayed when users already have a good grasp of content and, most probably, won’t stop browsing the website because of a pop-up.
+- Sidebar scroll pop-ups, opt-in bars.
+This type of pop-up looks the most natural thanks to its suitable location and timing.
+They are displayed when users already grasp content well and probably won’t stop browsing the website because of a pop-up.

-4. Timed pop-ups.
+- Timed pop-ups.
 They aren’t so annoying as entry pop-ups.
-Additionally, they aren’t shown to every user but only to those who may actually get interested in the corresponding offer.
+Additionally, they aren’t shown to every user but only to those interested in the corresponding offer.